-We get lots of questions about how to make a skincare formula thicker and less greasy.
+We get lots of questions about how to make a body butter thicker and less greasy.

-For instance if you don’t want an oily body butter cream, substitute your heavier oils like Macadamia or avocado for lighter drier oils Rice bran is a good example a nice rich oil that is a little drier.
+- if you don’t want an oily body butter cream, we recommend substituting your heavier oils like Macadamia or Avocado oil for lighter drier oils Rice bran or Safflower and Almond are good examples of oils that are a little drier

-- Beeswax helps to make a good barrier cream, ideal if you are looking for a heavy duty hand cream
+- beeswax helps make a good barrier cream, ideal if you are looking for a heavy-duty hand cream

-Ideally you will want to use a thickener in your body butters, stearic acid will give you a thick heavy cream, ideal for a foot cream, it will help to keep the product on the skin for longer.
+Ideally, you will want to use a thickener in your body butters; stearic acid will give you a thick heavy cream, ideal for foot cream, it will help keep the product on the skin for longer.

 Cetyl alcohol will give your formulas more slip and glide.

 Stearic acid will give you a much thicker body butter cream; this is ideal for adding to formulas if you want to treat dry skin or include it in foot products; Body butter with stearic acid will stay on your skin much longer.